-Full-time workers required by their supervisor to conduct work via a remote connection (telephone or computer) during off-duty hours shall receive overtime pay for a minimum of thirty (30) minutes and any additional actual time worked rounded up to the nearest six-minute increment.
-Part time workers will receive compensation for work via a remote connection during off-duty hours in accordance with hours worked within the workweek.
+Full-time employees required by their supervisor to conduct work via a remote connection (telephone or computer) during off-duty hours shall receive overtime pay for a minimum of thirty (30) minutes and any additional actual time worked rounded up to the nearest six (6) minute increment.
+Part time employees will receive compensation for work via a remote connection during off-duty hours in accordance with hours worked within the workweek.

 7.5 Compensatory Time Off

-Utilization of compensatory time off shall be by mutual agreement between the department head and the worker.
+Utilization of compensatory time off shall be by mutual agreement between the department head and the employee.
 The smallest increment of compensatory time which may be taken off is 6 minutes.

 7.6 Scheduled Workday